-3.3 Residential development proposals will be expected to reflect prevailing SHMA guidance and the cumulative impacts of year-on-year delivery as recorded in Annual Monitoring Reports.
-Proposals will be required to demonstrate how schemes address local need and demand, and the extent to which development proposals will deliver mixed sustainable communities or a robust justification where such potential has not been optimised.

-3.4 Within the spectrum of identified need and demand, developments must be designed to take available opportunities to incorporate a diversity of size (bedrooms) and type (form) of housing.
-However it is also recognised that the scope to optimise mixed community outcomes may be limited by a range of factors including local design considerations, site constraints, economic viability or where schemes address specialised needs.

-3.5 As part of the planning application process, development proposals will be assessed in terms of their capacity to meet locally identified needs and to incorporate mixed types of housing; and how well such capacity has been optimised taking any mitigating evidence or design limitations into consideration (see chapter 7).

-3.6 It is also recognised that certain sites, especially small or brown-field sites, may be highly constrained whilst others may lend themselves to particular types of development.
+- 3.3 Residential development proposals will be expected to reflect prevailing SHMA guidance and the cumulative impacts of year-on-year delivery as recorded in Annual Monitoring Reports.
+Proposals will be required to demonstrate how schemes address local need and demand, and the extent to which development proposals will deliver mixed sustainable communities or a robust justification where such potential has not been optimised. - 3.4 Within the spectrum of locally identified need and demand, developments must be designed to take available opportunities to incorporate a diversity of size (bedrooms) and type (form) of housing.
+However it is also recognised that the scope to optimise mixed community outcomes may be limited by a range of factors including local design considerations, site constraints, economic viability or where schemes address specialised needs. - 3.5 As part of the planning application process, development proposals will be assessed in terms of their capacity to meet locally identified needs and to incorporate mixed types of housing; and how well such capacity has been optimised taking any mitigating evidence or design limitations into consideration (see chapter 7). - 3.6 It is also recognised that certain sites, especially small or brown-field sites, may be highly constrained whilst others may lend themselves to particular types of development.
 Again such factors will be taken into consideration as part of the appraisal process, although the primary tests of meeting local need and delivering mixed communities will remain in place.

 "All new housing will be required to be built to meet minimum living spaces standards for both internal and external areas.
-The Councils will produce a Supplementary Planning Document which will set out the detailed requirements of this policy.
-In the meantime the Councils will apply the Homes and Communities Agency Housing Quality Indicators in relation to private open space, unit sizes, unit layout and accessibility within the unit."
+Further consideration will be given to bespoke standards in a Supplementary Planning Document, if justified by new evidence.
+In the meantime the Councils will apply the Homes and Communities Agency Housing Quality Indicators in relation to private open space, unit sizes, unit layout and accessibility within the unit (HQI sections 3.2.1 to 3.2.9 and 5.1)."

 3.7 All new-build dwellings will be required to meet minimum internal space standards for the intended number of residents (defined by bed-spaces).
 Each dwelling will be individually assessed for compliance as part of the planning process requiring confirmation of the identified number of bed-spaces for the unit design, and the Gross Internal Floor Area measurement.